Assistance programs St. Clair County Michigan.

 - Rent, mortgage, and property tax help - St. Clair County residents, homeowners and renters who may be facing foreclosure, eviction, or homelessness may be eligible for financial assistance for paying their mortgage, rent deposits, rent, or delinquent real estate or property taxes

-- Debt help - Work with a counselor to enter into a debt management plan and get budgeting advice.
+- Debt relief or credit repair help - Work with a counselor to enter into a debt management plan and get budgeting advice.

 - Income taxes - A professional can help you file your income taxes.